-If you hold a bachelor degree in a discipline that is not listed as a Master of Social Work (Qualifying) prerequisite, you may be eligible to enter our Master of Social Work (Qualifying) Pathway program.
-This program is six semesters in duration and includes eight human and community services units as well as the Master of Social Work (Qualifying).
+If you hold a bachelor's degree in a discipline that is not listed as a prerequisite for the Master of Social Work (Qualifying), you may be eligible to enter our Master of Social Work (Qualifying) Pathway program.
+This program spans four semesters in duration.